Treetrain1/Survival-Remastered/README.md

 Survival Remastered is the Ultimate Minecraft Experience

-DISCLAIMER: IT IS RECOMMENDED TO HAVE A MID TO HIGH-END COMPUTER TO PLAY SURVIVAL REMASTERED
+DISCLAIMER: IT IS RECOMMENDED TO HAVE A MID TO HIGH-END COMPUTER TO PLAY SURVIVAL REMASTERED.
+IT IS ALSO RECOMMENDED TO INCREASE THE AMOUNT OF RAM IT CAN USE IN CURSEFORGE SETTINGS.

 To download, go to the releases tab on the right or go to https://github.com/Treetrain1/Survival-Remastered/releases, click on "Assets" on the latest release, then click the zip file!